ferjm/foxbox-bridge/docs/api.md

 ## POST /box/:id/connections/

-Initiates a remote connection with a box.
+Creates a remote connection for a client to access a box externally.
 The bearer token authenticating the request should belong to any of the allowed box users.

 ### Request